Art for Impact celebrates arts capacity for social change. Our organization focuses on the following five objectives:

 Art for Impact was formed in 2008 by Natalie Gan, Anna Kraulis and Alisa Stanton, who discovered their shared interest to merge art with broader social issues while studying in Simon Fraser University's dance program.

 Having begun as a house concert fundraiser, Art for Impact has since observed steady development in the scale of its projects, reaching wider audiences and gaining a reputation in the arts community for its ambitious productions.
-The organization's core team has since expanded to include Andrew Haw (joined in 2010) and Kevin Harding (2012), Rui Su (2012), Stephanie Johnston (2013), and Clinton Ackerman (2013.
+The organization's core team has since expanded to include Andrew Haw (joined in 2010), Kevin Harding (2012), Rui Su (2012), Stephanie Johnston (2013), and Clinton Ackerman (2013.
 Art for Impact is now a registered non-profit organization.
-Completely volunteer-run, AFI has produced nine interdisciplinary shows to date raising funds for beneficiary organizations around the world that use the power of art to transform lives.
+Completely volunteer-run, AFI has produced many interdisciplinary shows to date, raising funds for beneficiary organizations around the world that use the power of art to transform lives.
 Art for Impact is now expanding to pursue its mandate of art for social change through other avenues, including a workshop program that nourishes the practise socially-engaged artistic practise in the community at large.

 afi's core team